tranberg/clean-blog/README.md

 **Clean Blog** is a minimalist Bootstrap theme originally made by [Start Bootstrap](http://startbootstrap.com/template-overviews/clean-blog/), which has now been adapted for [Nibbleblog](https://github.com/dignajar/nibbleblog).

+So far the only supported Nibbleblog plugin is Pages.
+There is no support for comments tags or categories.

 Have a look at the [original license](https://github.com/IronSummitMedia/startbootstrap-clean-blog/blob/gh-pages/LICENSE).

 Install